Causal Explanations for Image Classifiers: Evaluation

 \paragraph*{Runtime} We measured the running time of all tools.
 As all tools were evaluated on the same hardware with the same models and datasets, the results should be consistent.
-The white and gray-box methods are clearly the fastest, as expected.
+The white and grey-box methods are clearly the fastest, as expected.
 Indeed, \gradcam is essentially instantaneous, as the overhead over one call to the model is insignificant.
 No black-box tool can compete with this, by the nature of black-box tools.
-All the gradient based methods took $\approx 3$ seconds to produce initial maps.
-While they are still fast, the quality of their explanations is lower.
+All the gradient-based methods took $\approx 3$ seconds to produce initial maps.
+Note that this is the time taken to generate initial saliency, as minimal pixel subsets still need to be extracted.
 Both \rex and \lime took $\approx 4$s to produce maps, with \rise being much slower ($\approx 10$s).
-If we take into account the extra time for the explanation extraction (which only \rex does by default), the efficiency picture changes slightly. \rex{}'s total compute time increases only slightly (to $\approx 6$s) due the the uniformly small size of its explanations.
-Other tools suffer more though, even \gradcam{}'s average compute time increases to $\approx 4$s. \rex is an efficient black-box tool: for \textbf{RQ6} therefore, our results show that there is little trade-off between quality and compute cost.
+Taking into account the extra time for the explanation extraction (which only \rex does by default), the efficiency picture changes slightly. \rex{}'s total compute time increases only slightly (to $\approx 6$s) due the the uniformly small size of its explanations.
+Other tools suffer more, even \gradcam{}'s average compute time increases to a total of $\approx 4$s.
+This is due to the relatively noisy output of \gradcam, requiring more work from the extraction algorithm as a result. \rex is an efficient black-box tool: for \textbf{RQ6} therefore, our results show that there is little trade-off between quality and compute cost.